Sonic-TV/extended-tricoro-for-lr2/README.md

 Lanes are customizable.
 "Final STAGE" has been changed to "Free MODE".
 Notes, lane beams / key lights are per-lane customizable.
+FC effect codes have been refactored, making it customizable and programmable.

 # Requirements
 To make everything work, the latest revision of LR2OOL is required.